-The table right compares the H27 with some of its American-built competitors; the Fender Coronado, Gibson EB2, Guild Starfire, and Gretsch Country Gentleman.
-It is certainly cheaper than all the other semi acoustic bass guitars, but of comparible price to a typical solid body, such as the Gibson EB0, or Fender precision.
+The table above compares the H27 with some of its American-built competitors; the Fender Coronado, Gibson EB2, Guild Starfire, and Gretsch Country Gentleman.
+It is certainly cheaper than all the other semi acoustic bass guitars, but of comparable price to a typical solid body, such as the Gibson EB0, or Fender precision.

 Prices above come from the Harmony 1966 catalogue, Gibson price list 1-4-66, Fender price list 1-2-66, Guild price list 11-66, Gretsch price list 11-66.

 There were of course other brands worldwide making semi-acoustic electric basses at this time, of varying qualities and at varying price points; Vox, Eko, Kent, Framus, Hagstrom, Rickenbacker to name but a few.

 Electric bass advertisements originally published from 1967 onwards.
 Click on the images for larger copies.
 Check out other vintage Harmony advertisements